Women's football in Scotland: Senior national team

 Scotland's first official match, a 3–2 defeat to England, took place in November 1972.
 The team was managed by Rab Stewart.
 The Scottish Women's Football Association was not recognised by the SFA until 1974.
 The SFA assumed direct responsibility for Scottish women's football in 1998.

 The Scottish government in 2013 promised to increase funding for the Women's national team.
 Scotland women's national football team qualified for their first major tournament Euro 2017.
-The 2019 FIFA Women's World Cup was the first time the Women's team qualified for a world cup.
+The 2019 FIFA Women's World Cup was the first FIFA Women's World Cup tournament qualified for Scotland.